McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 # VS Code {#VSCode}

 The [Tailwind CSS Extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss){ target="_blank"} is incredible.
 Its intellisense is dynamic: it will pick up on new or overridden values in `tailwind.config.js` as well any [utility classes](https://tailwindcss.com/docs/adding-new-utilities){ target="_blank"} or [plugins](https://tailwindcss.com/docs/plugins){ target="_blank"} you've added.
 It also provides previews of generated classes on hover.
-To skeptics and critics who get squinty-eyed or cringe when i mention Tailwind makes learning vanilla CSS more approachable: The vanilla CSS is right there to look at and applied directly to an element.
+To skeptics and critics who get squinty-eyed or cringe when i mention Tailwind CSS makes learning Vanilla CSS more approachable: The vanilla CSS is right there to look at and applied directly to an element.
 It is transparent and cuts down on potential hangups as i learn the ins and outs of syntax, cascade, inheritance, specificity, and so much memorizing.

 # Icons {#HeroIcons}